saneef/qgen/README.md

 ### Want to set a variable to today’s date?

-Make use of the system `date` command.
+Make use of the system `date` shell command.

 ```bash
 $ qgen blog.md --filename=`date "+%Y-%m-%d"`